Men's haircuts 2026: 20 trends and styles to try

 | Message | European elegance, "Sprezzatura" | Discipline, military efficiency |

 The Italian Cut is characterized by maintaining uniform density around the contours, avoiding extreme shaving.
 This style is highly flattering for professionals looking to project authority without severity.
+We work it entirely with scissors in our cutting service.

 The 2026 Buzz Cut transcends simplicity.
 The trend is the Buzz Cut with Line Up.
 The key is the surgical precision of the contours contrasted with a subtle fade at the nape (taper).